sff-foundation/sff-foundation.github.io/_posts/2025-05-23-cclb_parcels_map.md

 The above map was created for the purpose of identifying all contiguous vacant parcels (city owned, county owned,privately owned, and CCLB properites) in North Lawndale that could potentially be bundled and acquired to host potential development projects.

 This map has four layers, each layer containing the individual parcels currently owned by either the City of Chicago, Cook County, Privately Owned, or Available CCLB Properties for Sale.
+In addition to these parcel layers, there is also a hex heatmap of all cumulative shootings in North Lawndale for 2024 and 2025 to help highlight how potential devleopment could impact the geography of community violence.

 The CCLB properties in question are labeled as the "Available CCLB Properties" layer and are colored red for quick identification.